 - East Kent Goldings Flame Out and Dry Hopped

 - 1oz Hungarian Oak cubes soaked in Remy Martin per secondary carboy

 The un-oaked version is fantastic right now and I really think it will hold up over the long haul.
 It has been bottled for around 6 weeks now (I did remember to save 8 bottles for 2031, they are sealed up in a box).
 I did bottle them with only priming sugar and let the Brett do it’s thing, no other yeast bottling yeast was used.
 So far the few bottles I have opened have carbed up nicely.
 Gravity at bottling time was 1.010.

-Aroma – Toffee, Smokey, Peppery, Classic Brett Barnyard with the aroma of earthy piney Nugget hops.
+Aroma – Toffee, Smokey, Peppery, Classic Brett leather with the aroma of earthy piney Nugget hops.

 Flavor- Again the classic Brett funk first, but even with it’s low final gravity a malty nutty dark fruit comes in right behind.
 To back that up it finishes with a leathery cinnamon flavor on the tail end.
 It has some alcohol but it is by no means a harsh alcohol flavor.
 Just a nice warming layer.